MoFEM/mofem-cephas/joss/paper.md

-  also sets a benchmark on how finite element codes could be implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on elements directly.
+  also sets a benchmark on how finite element codes could be implemented, introducing a concept of pipelines of *user-defined data operators* acting on fields that are associated with entities (vertices, edges, faces and volumes) rather than on elements directly.
 Such an approach simplifies code writing, testing and validation, making the code more resilient to bugs.

   Furthermore, `MoFEM`'s core library provides functionality for developing *user